 This chart shows the entire real-time forecasting history of Keppler for the KAM Equally-Weighted World Index, he started in 1993.
-Keppler contnually shows what his mathematic formulas predict for markets four years ahead.
+Keppler continually shows what his mathematical formulas predict for markets four years ahead.
 These numbers are based on mathematical relationships between price and value over the previous 15 years moving forward in monthly increments.
 In this way Keppler uses numbers to continually adjust to the ever-changing market norm.

 Keppler’s chart includes two remarkable episodes.
 The first in the period when global equity markets peaked and crashed over a five-year period from 1997 to 2001.
 Keppler’s Equally-Weighted World Index predictions stayed above the upper forecast band and accurately predicted the recovery and how much global markets would rise.

-The second remarkable period started in October 2008, when again Keppler’s forecasts again accurately showed where markets would reach as they fell below the lower forecast band.
+The second remarkable period started in October 2008, when again Keppler’s forecasts accurately showed where markets would reach as they fell below the lower forecast band.

 Imagine the extra profit professional investors have today when they invested in these depressed good value markets before they again rose.

 Keppler’s projections now indicate that global markets are expected to rise from between 2.1% and 13.0 % in the next three to five years.